Second in a series of blog posts…

 When my friend from high school asked me if I had received “the baptism in the Holy Ghost,” I had no idea that this question was a culmination of hundreds of years of church history, as Christians over the centuries have wrestled with what the Bible teaches regarding the Holy Spirit.
 I talked with various pastors and read several books.
 It really is a fascinating story.

 The “Spirit of God” is first referenced in Genesis 1:2, right at the beginning of creation.
 But the doctrine of the Holy Spirit is not developed extensively within the pages of the Old Testament.
-But the Holy Spirit makes a big splash in the New Testament, particularly in the writings of Luke, notably the Book of Acts.
+Instead, the Holy Spirit makes a big splash in the New Testament, particularly in the writings of Luke, notably the Book of Acts.

 For example, we read in Acts about the Samaritans who came to faith in Jesus